ElianCordoba/softwareontheroad/src/content/2019-03-01-s3-direct-browser-upload.md

 </CORSConfiguration>
 ```

-CORS makes it easy for web services to quickly and easily integrate without exposing their users
+CORS makes it easy for web services to quickly and easily integrate without exposing their users.

 # Activating Transfer Acceleration Endpoint